 The positive responses from the children, young people and their teachers lead us to the conclusion that our work was also required more widely in the community.
 The team have visited both Scout and Guiding Association groups, Women’s Institutes, as well as Rotary and Lions Clubs.

 After 10 years of educating the younger generation we felt it was vital to work more widely within society and so a range of workplace workshops have been created.
-The creation of these workshops has coincided with our geographical expansion, with the opening of our office in Rotherham in 2018 which serves Yorkshire and The Humber region.
+The creation of these workshops has coincided with our geographical expansion.

 “I write this message having recently met an amazing and incredible young man, Toby.